neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

 Since the MNLI dataset is a multi sentence multi-class classification problem (similiarly, it is an entailment problem), we used the transfer learning recipe from the sentiment analysis task (a single sentence binary classification problem) as the starting point.

-To update a recipe, you can download the YAML file from SparseZoo, make updates to the YAML directly, and pass the local path to SparseML.
+To experiment with the hyperparameters, you can download the YAML file from SparseZoo, make updates to the YAML directly, and pass the local path to SparseML.
 Alternative, you can use `--recipe_args` to update on the fly.

-### Using Local CSV/JSON Files
+### Using Local CSV Files

-Let's walk through how to pass a CSV/JSON dataset to the CLI.
+Let's walk through how to pass a CSV dataset to the CLI.

 #### Save Dataset as a CSV File

-For this example, we use Hugging Face `datasets` to create a CSV file for the SICK dataset that can be passed to SparseML's CLI but you can use any framework you want to create the CSV.
+We use Hugging Face `datasets` to create a CSV file:

-Run the following to create the CSV files:

 ```python
 from datasets import load_dataset